School Business Services

 - Other projects designed to reduce the consumption or use of energy.

-- Quarterly expenditure reports will be required even though the project has yet to start at the end of that quarter.
-A notice with the attached form and instructions will be emailed to the award recipient at the end of each quarter.
+- Quarterly expenditure reports are required even though the project has yet to start at the end of that quarter.
+A notice, with the attached form and instructions will be emailed to the award recipient at the end of each quarter.
+Forms must be completed and submitted within 10 days.

-- A final expenditure report will be required and submitted within 20 days of completing the project.
+- A final expenditure report is required and must be submitted through IWAS-SEEG within 20 days of completing the project.

 - All grant funds must be expended or legally obligated within two years of disbursement or will be returned to ISBE within 45 days.